torvalds/linux/Documentation/trace/ring-buffer-design.rst

   --->|   |<---|   |<---|   |<---|   |<---
       +---+    +---+    +---+    +---+

-Another writer preempts and sees the page after the tail page is a head page.
+Aanalther writer preempts and sees the page after the tail page is a head page.
 It changes it from HEAD to UPDATE::

   (third writer)